 Using tablets and the speed of computers, most all of the barriers that cause your work day to come to a grinding halt can be eliminated.
-Also, removed from the process is the endless writing, copying and mistakes that are made during write up, actual diagnosis and service of a vehicle.
+Also, removed from the process is the endless writing, copying and mistakes that are made during the write-up, actual diagnosis, and service of a vehicle.

 Inspections of vehicles and their results can be sent directly to a customer’s cell phone with pictures that put the customer’s attention right on the issue being shown.
 This will build a new confidence and trust between your customers and your shop leading to better sales.